 Non-standard qualifications

-- Year 1 entry: We may consider applicants for year 1 entry who are undertaking a 1st year degree elsewhere.
-You must meet the GCSEs and A level (or equivalent) requirements as listed.
-In order to be considered you will need to submit a UCAS application as we do not accept direct applications and this must include an academic reference.
+Year 1 entry: We may consider applicants for year 1 entry who are undertaking a 1st year degree elsewhere.
+You must meet the GCSEs and A level (or equivalent Level 3) requirements as listed.
+In order to be considered you will need to submit a UCAS application as we do not accept direct applications and this must include an academic reference from your current institution.

-- Year 2 entry: Please note that second year transfers are not part of the standard admissions process and is up to the discretion of the admissions team and tutor.
-Applications are only considered if there is space on that year of the programme.
+Year 2 entry: Please note that second-year transfers are not part of the standard admissions process and is up to the discretion of the admissions team and tutor.
+Applications are only considered if there is space in that year of the programme.

 Fees and scholarships